On the stability of utilitarian aggregation: Approximate utilitarian aggregation

 Consider the case of a finite set $S$ of states.
 Suppose that, for each $j = 0, 1, \dots, N$, preferences $\pref_{j}$ are represented by a utility function of the form

 where $\mu_{j}$ is a subjective probability and $v_{j}\colon C\to\Re$ is an affine state-independent utility function representing tastes.
-Proposition 4 of \cite{mongin1998} shows that, under the Semistrong Pareto condition, if the sets $\{\mu_{1},\dots,\mu_{N}\}\subseteq \Re^{N}$ and $\{v_{1},\dots,v_{N},\indic_{C}\}\subseteq\Re^{C}$ are each linearly independent, then the utilitarian aggregation must result in both a utility dictator and a probability dictator.
+Proposition 4 of \cite{mongin1998} shows that, under the Semistrong Pareto condition, if the sets $\{\mu_{1},\dots,\mu_{N}\}\subseteq \Re^{S}$ and $\{v_{1},\dots,v_{N},\indic_{C}\}\subseteq\Re^{C}$ are each linearly independent, then the utilitarian aggregation must result in both a utility dictator and a probability dictator.

 If, instead of adopting an exact form of utilitarian aggregation, we consider the approximate form developed in this paper, it is not difficult to show that the assumptions of \cite{mongin1998} are insufficient to guarantee the existence of a probability dictator.
-To put it more precisely, if the tastes of the individuals are sufficiently close, it becomes possible to achieve a non-dictatorial, approximate utilitarian aggregation under the same linear independence assumptions proposed by Mongin.
+More precisely, if individuals' tastes are sufficiently close, a non-dictatorial approximate utilitarian aggregation is possible under the same linear independence assumptions as in \cite{mongin1998}.
+To illustrate, suppose that for each individual $i\in \{2,\dots,N\}$, preferences over the set $C$ of consequences are nearly represented by the same utility $v_{1}$ that represents the tastes of individual $1$.
+Specifically, assume that $\norm{v_{1} - v_{i}}_{\infty}\leq \frac{\epsilon}{2}$.
+These constraints on the $v_{i}$'s do not preclude the set $\{v_{1},\dots,v_{N},\indic_{C}\}$ from being linearly independent.
+An example showing this point is given below.